 Being Good Enough is the journey of Jyoti, who stays in a chawl in Mumbai trying to leave behind her troubled past and working hard to give her son a bright future, hiding from him all the curses and abuses she faced.
-However, past has a penchant of catching up with the present and Jyoti’s life would not be any different.
+However, the past has a penchant for catching up with the present, and Jyoti’s life would not be any different.
 Rohini Paranjpe Sathe’s debut novel ‘Being Good Enough’ is a tale of human flaws and beliefs of a patriarchal society and how experiencing them and fighting them make us stronger and more humane.

 If you want to embark on a modern and realistic journey via a book, I would definitely recommend reading Being Good Enough.
 For Rohini Paranjpe Sathe I can only say that her debut novel is ‘really good enough’.
-It is a light read but with an emotionally and intellectually enriching story line and poignant storytelling.
+It is a light read, but with an emotionally and intellectually enriching storyline, and poignant storytelling.

 So don’t wait anymore and buy the book from here now.